StiegOlSauer/DUN-additional-rules/RPG_supplement.md

 Adventure magic spells are cast on the fly and does not have to be written.
 In order to cast an adventure spell character needs to:

-	* Pick up to *1 + highest lore skill mastery* amount of elements (note that domain mastery is not added to skill mastery in this case):
+	* Pick up to *1 + highest lore skill mastery* amount of elements (note that domain knowledge is not added to skill mastery in this case):

 		- extracting from DUN spells: up to lore skill mastery per spell